pwang649/myWiki/docs/Reinforcement Learning/MDP.md

 #### Reward Hypothesis

-- *That all of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal (called reward).*
+> That all of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal (called reward).

 #### Return (Goal)

 - In general, we seek to maximize the expected return, where the return, denoted Gt, is defined as some specific function of the reward sequence.
-In the simplest case the return is the sum of the rewards:
+In the simplest case, the return is the sum of the rewards:
     $$
     \begin{gather*}
     G_t \doteq R_{t+1}+R_{t+2}+R_{t+3}+\cdots +R_T,